Saint Thomas Christians: Further divisions

-In 1860, tired of their Latin subjugation, the Pazhayakūttukar sent a delegation headed by Antony Thondanatt (d. c.
+In 1860, tired of their Latin subjugation, the Paḻayakūṟ sent a delegation headed by Antony Thondanatt (d. c.
 1900) to Mosul to make a plea to the Chaldean Catholic patriarch to consecrate a bishop of their own rite for them.
 In response, Patriarch Joseph VI Audo consecrated Thomas Rokos, titular archbishop of Basra, and dispatched him to visit the alienated Malabar Christian flock in 1861.
 However, the mission failed due to the protests of the apostolic delegate at Mosul, Henri Amanton, and the vicar apostolic of Verapoly.
 As a result, the Pope forced the Patriarch to call back the bishop.
 There was yet another incident on 5 June 1864.
 Patriarch Joseph VI consecrated Elias Mellus, bishop of ʿAqra, and sent him to India.
 But this effort too was met with the same fate as before and Mellus was called back in 1882.
 Meanwhile, in 1862, an attempt was made to reestablish direct ties between traditionalist Christian communities in India and the Assyrian Patriarch Shimun XVIII consecrated the aforementioned Thondanatt as Abdisho, the Metropolitan of India, but his task proved to be very difficult and challenging.
 He intensified his activity after 1882, fulfilling the aspirations of local Christians of the East Syriac Rite for the full re-establishment of traditional ecclesiastical structure.
 Until his death in 1900, he partially succeeded in organizing the local church, that was named the Chaldean Syrian Church.
 After his death, local Christians appealed to Shimun XIX, Patriarch of the Assyrian Church of the East in Qochanis who was forthcoming, and in December 1907 consecrated Abimalek Timotheus as metropolitan bishop for India.
 He reached his diocese in February 1908, and took over the administration.
 He organized ecclesiastical structures, and continued with revitalisation of the East Syriac Rite.

 By June 1875, there were two factions among the Malankara Church: Conservative Party and Reform Party.
 Mathews Athanasius was the Malankara Metropolitan approved by the Governments of Travancore and of Cochin and he was supportive to the reforming of the Jacobite church with evangelistic ideologies.
 Hence the group with Mathews Athanasius was known as "Reform Party" The conservative faction, under the leadership of Metropolitan Pulikkottil Joseph Dionysious II, opposed the attempts to do away with the age-old traditions of the church, which resulted in a stir in the community.
 Being invited by this faction, the Antiochene Patriarch Ignatius Peter III arrived in Kerala.
 In June 1876, at the synod of Mulanthuruthy, presided over by the Patriarch, the Syrian faction formally came under the Antiochene Patriarchate.
 The synod condemned Mathews Athanasius for abstaining from it, but his followers stayed firm with him.
 His successor Thomas Athanasius and the bishop's faction lost the lawsuit to the Patriarchal faction in the Royal Court of Travancore on 12 July 1889.
 Nonetheless, the Reform Party continued as an independent Church and thereafter a series of suits arose on the rights over churches and associated properties.
 Later they chose the name Mar Thoma Syrian Church.